Blog Post Updated on: December 13, 2019

 Question 7: Will every employee working on my property carry workers’ compensation?

 It is imperative that anyone working on your sunroom is covered by workers’ compensation insurance, by the project’s contactor.
 If an accident occurs on your property with employees who are not covered, you could be held liable for medical bills.
-Just as license requirements differ state to state, so do workers’ compensation requirements, so be sure to adhere to the State-by-State laws from the National Federation of Independent Business (NFIB).
+Just as license requirements differ from state to state, so do workers’ compensation requirements, so be sure to refer to the State-by-State laws from the National Federation of Independent Business (NFIB).
 Additionally, you can call your local or state government agencies to verify that any licenses provided during the consultation have not expired.
 At Patio Enclosures, you can rest assured that everyone working on your property is covered!

 Question 8: What does a standard contract include?

 Contracts vary from state to state, project to project and contractor to contractor.
 However, there are a few pretty common items your contract should include, like description of the work being done, a description of the materials needed, an approximate timeline, a total cost, a payment schedule and any exclusions that may apply.

 You may wonder why a timeline for your project could be approximate.
 There are many variables associated with your project, and the timeline is dependent on the work being done and your local building codes.
 If a building permit is required by your municipality, the permitting process can tend to slow things down.
 At Patio Enclosures, we do everything we can to help cut through red tape, but timelines are dependent upon how quickly the necessary permits can be obtained.

 Depending on the contractor you choose and the state you live in, payment schedules can vary.
 Most commonly, you’ll pay for your patio enclosure in installments based on key milestones of the project, which vary based on your state of residence.
 Before you sign your contract, you’ll want to ask about your contractor’s payment schedule and options, so there aren’t any questions after the fact.